Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 5 | Django error "object is not iterable"| During the testing phase i have noticed that the anonymous user, when completing the purchase, could not proceed due to the aforementioned error.
 6 | Button attached to each other in the bag mobile view| I have noticed this issue towards the end so i have acted on css to fix it.
 7 | Setting up the email| After finalising a purchase i have realised that the email service was not working.
 A great amount of time has been spent in dealing with this issue.
 Tutors have helped troubleshooting and i have managed to fix this bug by setting up a new webhook in Stripe.
+8 | Bug in checkout/forms.py | During the testing phase i have realised that the app would crash when clicking checkout.
+There was a missing element in the checkout template that was present in the py file.

 <br>